 If Council were to choose to modify the concept plans to be sent to detailed design, further concept modification work may incur extra costs dependent on the changes sought.

-Indicators of the possible ongoing maintenance costs of projects of a similar scale are as follows:
+Indicators of the possible ongoing maintenance costs of have been estimate and circulated.